cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 Note that, here we swap rows but not columns.
 This is because if you swap columns, then when you find a solution, you must remember to swap back to correct places.
 Thus, swapping rows is much easier to do.

 In many implementations, when $a_{ii} \neq 0$, you can see people still swap the $i$th row with some pivoting row, using some heuristics such as choosing the pivoting row with maximum absolute value of $a_{ji}$.
-This heuristic is used to reduce the value range of the matrix in later step.
+This heuristic is used to reduce the value range of the matrix in later steps.
 Without this heuristic, even for matrices of size about $20$, the error will be too big and can cause overflow for floating points data types of C++.

 ## Degenerate cases